Knew Health • September 2, 2022

 LDL cholesterol, which makes up most of your body's cholesterol, is any cholesterol carried by low-density lipoproteins.
 You've probably heard LDL cholesterol referred to as "bad cholesterol."[3]

-That’s because it contributes to fatty buildup (called plaque) in the arteries around the heart—a conditions referred to as atherosclerosis.
+That's because it contributes to fatty buildup (called plaque) in the arteries around the heart—a condition referred to as atherosclerosis.
 As more plaque accumulates, blood vessels become narrowed or blocked, preventing blood from flowing through as easily.
-Like a clogged drain, the blood vessels may still work for a long time, but they won’t work as efficiently as they should.
+Like a clogged drain, the blood vessels may still work for a long time, but they won't work as efficiently as they should.

 Atherosclerosis raises your risk of:[4]